Organizational issues know no boundaries. Neither should you.

 - collaborate virtually via e-mail and Skype with international teams of students during the first phase of the program

 - spend two weeks in residence with approximately 30 other international master's students during a Winter School at the University of Valencia in Gandia, Spain, supervised by renowned faculty from five European Universities:

 - Universidade de Coimbra (Portugal)

 - two additional universities, Universidade de Brasília (Brazil) and University of Guelph (Canada), are also involved in the program

 - receive special certification upon completion of the program.

-Funding to participate in the Winter School may be awarded through UB's Turner Research and Travel Award.
+Funding to participate in the Winter School may be awarded through UBalt's Turner Research and Travel Award.